cklit/smartbeogram/README.md

 # Parts needed:
+- The .ino file from in here (Click the green _Clone or Download_-button, and select _Download ZIP_)

-- NodeMCU 1.0 (or Wemos D1 mini board - same procedure)
+- NodeMCU 1.0 (or Wemos D1 mini board - exact same installation procedure)

 - Optocoupler 4N35